 (viii) The Ancillary Service Resource Responsibility for each Ancillary Service.

+(i) The ESR name and the ESR’s Energy Bid/Offer Curve (prices and quantities):

+(i) As submitted; and

+(ii) As submitted and extended with proxy Energy Offer Curve logic by ERCOT to fit to the operational HSL and LSL values that are available for dispatch by SCED;

+(j) The following ESR data using a snapshot from each execution of SCED:

+(i) The ESR name;

+(ii) The ESR status;

+(iii) The ESR HSL, LSL, High Dispatch Limit (HDL), and Low Dispatch Limit (LDL);

+(iv) The ESR Base Point from SCED;

+(v) The telemetered ESR net output used in SCED;

+(vi) The Ancillary Service Resource awards for each Ancillary Service;

+(vii) The telemetered Normal Ramp Rates;

+(viii) The telemetered Ancillary Service capabilities; and

+(ix) The telemetered State of Charge in MWh.

-(5) If any Real-Time Locational Marginal Price (LMP) exceeds 50 times the Fuel Index Price (FIP) during any 15-minute Settlement Interval for the applicable Operating Day, ERCOT shall post on the MIS Public Area the portion of any Generation Resource’s as-submitted and as-mitigated and extended Energy Offer Curve that is at or above 50 times the FIP for each 15-minute Settlement Interval seven days after the applicable Operating Day.
+(5) If any Real-Time Locational Marginal Price (LMP) exceeds 50 times the Fuel Index Price (FIP) during any SCED interval for the applicable Operating Day, ERCOT shall post on the MIS Public Area the portion of any Generation Resource’s as-submitted and as-mitigated and extended Energy Offer Curve or any ESR’s as-submitted and as-mitigated and extended Energy Bid/Offer Curve that is at or above 50 times the FIP for that SCED interval seven days after the applicable Operating Day.

 (6) If any Market Clearing Price for Capacity (MCPC) for an Ancillary Service exceeds 50 times the FIP for any Operating Hour in a DAM or Supplemental Ancillary Services Market (SASM) for the applicable Operating Day, ERCOT shall post on the MIS Public Area the portion on any Resource’s Ancillary Service Offer that is at or above 50 times the FIP for that Ancillary Service for each Operating Hour seven days after the applicable Operating Day.